-PInterest is every Maker’s friend these days, is it not?
+Pinterest is every Maker’s friend these days, is it not?

-There’s a seemingly unlimited supply of inspiration and tutorials on most anything you can imagine – and only a click away.
+There’s a seemingly unlimited supply of inspiration and tutorials on almost anything you can imagine – and only a click away.
 Here’s a couple of ways you can use Pinterest to build your list:

 - Visit my Thrift Store Finds board to see if anything catches your eye.

 - Use the Pinterest search bar.
 Then use the suggestion tabs to refine your search to even more specific topics.